fullstackslife/guild-scout-reports/COMPLETION_SUMMARY.md

 ## What Was Built

-A complete **Guild Scout Reports** system with gallery, screenshot upload, and OCR text extraction.
+A complete **Warbot.app** system with gallery, screenshot upload, and OCR text extraction.

 ## 📦 Deliverables